segmentio/segment-docs/src/getting-started/use-cases/setup.md

 Use Cases help you get up and running with Segment.
 Here's why you should start your Segment journey with a use case:

 - **Guided setup**: Follow clear, concise steps.
-- **Time-Saving**: Build your Segment instance through a streamlined process.
+- **Time-saving**: Build your Segment instance through a streamlined process.
 - **Proven practices**: Follow Segment best practices from the get-go.
 - **Reduced errors**: Minimize mistakes with our guided process.